Heratiki/AgentSmith/README.md

 > Create a web scraper for news articles

+Agent Smith: Analyzing prompt for potential improvements...
+Agent Smith: Based on past experience, I have identified opportunities for improvement.

+[Enhancement Options displayed with improved prompt suggestions]

+Select your preferred prompt [0/1/2]: 1

+Agent Smith: Enhancement selected.
+Proceeding with improved prompt.
 Agent Smith: Analyzing goal structure...
 Decomposition in progress.

 [Task Matrix displays breakdown of web scraping implementation]

-Agent Smith: Before I proceed with 'Create a web scraper for news articles', I require your authorization, Mr./Ms. Human.
+Agent Smith: Before I proceed with 'Create a comprehensive web scraper for news articles with error handling and rate limiting', I require your authorization, Mr./Ms. Human.
 The choice, as always, is yours.

 Proceed with execution? [yes/no/modify]: yes